16 Simple Personal Branding Tips to Make You Stand Out at Work

 Become a speaker at conferences or other events

-source: Careercontessa
+source: careercontessa

 Personal brand promotion is not about stars or freelancers only.
 It doesn't matter if you work for a small, large company or a corporation; a well-built personal brand at work positively affects your career.